MicrosoftDocs/well-architected/well-architected/saas/networking.md

 | When you connect to resources that customers' Azure environments host, use Private Link, service endpoints, or virtual network peerings. | You can keep traffic on the Microsoft network, which helps reduce costs and operational complexity compared to other approaches. |
 | When you connect across cloud providers or to on-premises networks, use site-to-site VPNs or ExpressRoute. | These technologies provide secure connections between providers.  |

-## Deploy to environments that customers own
+## Deploy to your customers' environments

 Your business model might require you to host the application or its components within a customer's Azure environment.
 The customer manages their own Azure subscription and directly pays the cost of resources required to run the application.
 As the solution provider, you're responsible for managing the solution, including the initial deployment, applying configuration, and deploying updates to the application.